PlatformStories/chips/README.md

 # chips

-A collection of panchromatic (pan), multispectral (ms) and pansharpened (ps) chips, grouped by content, for quick experiments and demos.
+A collection of panchromatic (pan), multispectral (ms) and pansharpened (ps) chips for quick experiments and demos.

 All chips are in GeoTiff format and various projections.
 The multispectral chips are atmospherically compensated.